In need of some guidance with your thesis submission?

 If you are unable to pay online, please contact the Doctoral College.

-The July 2022 ceremonies will take place on Monday 18 July 2022 - Wednesday 27 July 2022 (with no weekend ceremonies).
+The January 2023 ceremonies will take place on Monday 16 January - Wednesday 25 January 2023.
 For full details please refer to the Awards and Ceremonies website.

-In order to be eligible to attend the Summer Degree Congregation or to graduate in absentia from this Congregation, all of the formalities regarding your examination need to be completed by Friday 24 June 2022, at the very latest.
+In order to be eligible to attend the Winter Degree Congregation or to graduate in absentia from this Congregation, all of the formalities regarding your examination need to be completed by Friday 18 November 2022, at the very latest.
 Please note that it will not be possible to extend this deadline under any circumstances.

 Completion of the examination process includes your thesis being examined (usually by viva, in the case of PhD students), all reports from the examiners being returned to the Doctoral College, the reports being approved by the Chair of the relevant Faculty Education Committee, corrections (if any) being completed with notification of satisfactory completion being communicated to the Doctoral College by your examiners, and the Doctoral College receiving a final electronic copy of your thesis with a completed Library Declaration and Deposit Agreement.